junghoon2/kube-books/ch11/rook/Documentation/ceph-block.md

 # Delete the rbd volume when a PVC is deleted
 reclaimPolicy: Delete

 # Optional, if you want to add dynamic resize for PVC.
-Works for Kubernetes 1.14+
 # For now only ext3, ext4, xfs resize support provided, like in Kubernetes itself.
 allowVolumeExpansion: true
 ```